wdi-atx-10/react-firebase/README.md

 '/motivational'
 ```

-Then once you have correctly done this, you will need to map the response within the render function.
+Then once you have correctly done this, you will need to map the response within the render function and pass it down to your Motivation List component.